IES Vienna: European Society and Culture

 - Apartment with 3-6 other students

-- Homestay with one or more IES students and an Austrian landlady/landlord
+- Housing with one or more IES students and an Austrian landlady/landlord or Resident Assistant

 - Residence Halls with Austrian and international students (double rooms and shared bath)